Generalized local jacobians and commutative group stacks: Partial generalization to more general schemes

 \textbf{Base change.} As a start, affine homology is base sensitive, and should rather be written as $\HH^u(X/k)$ in order to mention the base ring.
 Let $k \to k'$ be a morphism of commutative rings, and $X \in \St_k^{sm}$ a small stack over $k$.
 We denote by $\otimes_k k'$ the base change from stacks over $k$ to stacks over $k'$, and similarly for affine stacks.
 The base change commutes with limits and thus induces a well defined base change $\AbChAff_k \to \AbChAff_{k'}$.
 As this sends $\Ga$ to $\Ga$, base change restricts to an $\s$-functor

 Therefore, by universal property we have a canonical morphism of affine homology types over $k'$

 This morphism is not an equivalence in general, but we claim it is so when $k'$ is finite and of local complete intersection over $k$.
 Indeed, by the very definition of affine homology this would follow formally from the fact that the direct image $\s$-functor $R_{k'/k} : \AbSt_{k'} \to \AbSt_k$, right adjoint to the base change, preserves affine homology types.
 As these are generated by limits from the $\Ga[n]$, it is enough to show that $R_{k'/k}(\Ga[n])$ is an affine homology type over $k$.
-But $R_{k'/k}(\Ga[n])$ is nothing else that $|p_*(\Ga)[n]|$, where $p : \Spec\, k' \to \Spec\, k$.
+But $R_{k'/k}(\Ga[n])$ is nothing else than $|p_*(\Ga)[n]|$, where $p : \Spec\, k' \to \Spec\, k$.
 Moreover, by assumption on $k'/k$ the stack $p_*(\Ga)[n]$ is a linear stack over $k$ associated to the perfect complex $E:=(k')^\vee[-n]$, which is the dual of $k'[n]$.
 More explicitly, $p_*(\Ga)[n]$ can be written as the spectrum of the cosimplicial commutative $k$-algebras $Sym_{k}(E)$, with $E$ a perfect complex of $k$-modules.
 These linear stacks, as objects in $\AbSt_k$ can be decomposed by considering a projective resolution of $E$, and are easily seen to be expressible by limits of stacks of the form $V[n]$ where $V$ is a vector bundle on $\Spec\, k$, which are retracts of $\Ga^r[n]$ and thus are affine homology types over $k$.

-An important cases of base change is when $k$ is regular, and $k \to k(p)$ is the quotient corresponding to a closed point $p \in \Spec\, k$.
+An important case of base change is when $k$ is regular, and $k \to k(p)$ is the quotient corresponding to a closed point $p \in \Spec\, k$.
 In this case base change tells us that $\HH^u(X/k)$ specializes to $\HH^u(X_p/k(p))$ when pull-backed to the point $p$. \\

-\textbf{Filtration by dimension.} We let $X$ be a $k$-schemes separated and of finite type over $k$.
+\textbf{Filtration by dimension.} We let $X$ be a $k$-scheme separated and of finite type over $k$.
 For simplicity we assume that $k$ is noetherian and $X$ is of finite dimension $d$.
-We can proceed as in definition \ref{d5} and construct a finite filtration on $\HH^u(X/k)$
+We can proceed as in the definition \ref{d5} and construct a finite filtration on $\HH^u(X/k)$